lillianpontiusgoldblatt/lillianpontiusgoldblatt.github.io/_projects/paulthomasanderson.md

 ---
 ## The Challenge
-On Christmas day 2017, year my husband and I saw Phantom Thread on 70mm here in New York.
-It was a magical experience and has inspired us to rewatch, chronologically, all of Paul Thomas Anderson’s feature films.
-As we watch the films I wrote about each of them.
-There are not recaps or academic analysis, just trying to understand what the films have in common, how they fit together and what I can learn about story from a master storyteller.
+On Christmas day 2017, my husband and I saw Phantom Thread on 70mm here in New York.
+It was a magical experience and inspired us to rewatch, chronologically, all of Paul Thomas Anderson’s feature films.
+As we watched I wrote about each of them.
+These are not recaps or academic analysis, just trying to understand what the films have in common, how they fit together and what I can learn about story from a master storyteller.
 Below are links to each piece and excerpts I'm particularly proud of.

 ## The Films
 **[Hard Eight and Boogie Nights](https://medium.com/@lillianpontiusgoldblatt/following-the-thread-c4e2c453df7)**